Stockman-Jr/Word-Shuffle-Game/README.md

 #### Playing the game
 ![Game Area](assets/readme-images/game-area.png)
-  * This section appears once the user have chosen a difficulty, and informs the user what category the words are tied to, a box containing the shuffled word, a input for the user to type their answer, and a interactive button that lets the user submit their answer.
+  * This section appears once the user has chosen a difficulty, and informs the user what category the words are tied to, a box containing the shuffled word, an input for the user to type their answer, and an interactive button that lets the user submit their answer.
+  * A message will be displayed for the user that will let them know if they've guessed correctly or not.
-  * The input features an auto focus so that the user don't have to click on the input window everytime they want to type in a guess, users are also able to press the Enter key instead of clicking on the guess button for convinience.
+  * The input features an auto focus so that the user doesn't have to click on the input window every time they want to type in a guess, users are also able to press the Enter key instead of clicking on the guess button for convinience.

 #### Score and life